roughnecks/ZED/README.md

 `password`: bot's Steam Account Password

-`sharedSecret`: You might be wondering where to find the shared/identity secret and there are actually many tutorials depending on your device [1]
+`sharedSecret`: You might be wondering where to find the shared/identity secret and there are actually many tutorials depending on your device.
+[1]

 `identitySecret`: Same as above.